awsdocs/aws-secrets-manager-docs/doc_source/cfn-example_DocDB-secret.md

-# Create an AWS Secrets Manager secret with automatic rotation and an Amazon DocumentDB instance with AWS CloudFormation<a name="cfn-example_DocDB-secret"></a>
+# Create an AWS Secrets Manager secret and an Amazon DocumentDB instance with AWS CloudFormation<a name="cfn-example_DocDB-secret"></a>

 This example creates a secret and an Amazon DocumentDB instance using the credentials in the secret as the user and password\.
 The secret has a resource\-based policy attached that defines who can access the secret\.
 The template also creates a Lambda rotation function from the [Rotation function templates](reference_available-rotation-templates.md) and configures the secret to automatically rotate between 8:00 AM and 10:00 AM UTC on the first day of every month\.
 As a security best practice, the instance is in an Amazon VPC\.